 First take a small sip to open your taste buds—-the alcohol and complexity of flavors can be overwhelming.
 Then take another very small sip, and let it linger in your mouth for a moment before swallowing.
 The third sip allows you to identify some of the flavors, which have been described as citrus and vanilla with a sweet smoky layer.
 In most of Mexico, it is tradition to drink mezcal with reverence, to approach your sips as kisses instead of gulps.
 Handcrafted simple cocktails are amazing too.

 What makes Susto stand out from other mezcals?

-Susto is Austin’s first mezcal, it is woman-owned in Austin and Oaxaca and it has grown from a great love of Mexico, making it local, authentic and traditional.
+We’re the first Austinites to produce mezcal from the source to market.
+Susto is woman-owned in Austin and Oaxaca, and it has also grown from a great love of Mexico, making it local, authentic and traditional.
 We went through the long, tedious and complicated process to obtain our own NOM and are finalizing a long term plan to get all of our mezcal from this palenque, making us the owners of the entire chain of production.

 In what ways do you continue to connect to Oaxaca?

 Our families and company are committed to participating in and supporting the communities in which we live and work.
 We have updated Crispin’s palenque and are poised to bottle and label our product there soon as well, bringing in up to 25 new jobs for the community, mostly for single mothers in the town.
 We support boys and girls by giving academics and need-based sponsorships, enabling recipients to go to middle and high school in an area where, especially the girls, often drop out after elementary.